 This Education for Employment (EFE) program will help Tanzanian technical and vocational training institutions build the capacity to deliver effective skills training programs and support economic opportunities across the mining, oil & gas and tourism sectors.

 - 9 new or enhanced long programs approved to promote technical and vocational careers

-- 1,200 Tanzanian youth will receive training to find employment in the tourism or extractive sectors.
+- Over 1,200 (20% female) Tanzanian students will receive training to find employment in the tourism or extractive sectors.

 - Students who do not meet minimum requirements have access to guidance and bridging programs.

 - ISTEP contributes to Tanzania’s TVET policy vision: a TVET system that serves as the driving force for a productive and competitive workforce capable of contributing to socio-economic development of Tanzania.

 - Ultimate outcome: Increased gainful employment, including self-employment, of graduates (male/female) from skills for employment programs.